 It is the student’s responsibility to formally request ADA accommodations following the procedures below, presenting valid documentation of a legally valid disability in order to receive reasonable academic accommodations.
 Only those students who identify themselves to the University and present appropriate written documentation of a disability are eligible for academic adjustments.

-Eligibility for accommodations is determined on a case-by-case basis upon receipt of verifying documentation and completion of an in-take appointment with the Testing and Accommodations Coordinator.
-Matriculating or admitted students must do the following to register with the Testing and Accommodations Coordinator before they will be eligible to receive services:
+Eligibility for accommodations is determined on a case-by-case basis upon receipt of verifying documentation and completion of an in-take appointment with the academic accommodations coordinator.
+Matriculating or admitted students must do the following to register with the academic accommodations coordinator before they will be eligible to receive services.

-- Complete an intake form with supporting documentation, and send to Testing and Accommodations Coordinator (firstname.lastname@example.org or Sarah Blocker Hall, Room 111).
+- Complete an intake form with supporting documentation.
 Ideally, a student would begin this process at least six weeks in advance of the start of a semester to allow for completion of their request in a timely manner.

-- Schedule an appointment with the Testing and Accommodations Coordinator (email@example.com) to discuss learning needs and requests.
-After this meeting, the Testing and Accommodations Coordinator will review all documentation and supporting information given by the student during the intake interview and evaluate the requested accommodations.
+- Schedule an appointment with the academic accommodations coordinator (email@example.com) to discuss learning needs and request.
+After this meeting, the academic accommodations coordinator will review all documentation and supporting information given by the student during the intake interview and evaluate the requested accommodations.

-- Once notified, come to CARS to review and sign necessary protocol which specifies the approved classroom or testing accommodations and services to communicate those needs with faculty:
+- Once notified, meet with the academic accommodations coordinator to review and sign necessary protocol which specify the approved classroom or testing accommodations and serve to communicate those needs with faculty:

-(a) Academic Adjustments Agreement (AAA) : Kept in the CARS student file, this document is completed by the Testing and Accommodations Coordinator and signed by the student.
+a.
+Academic Adjustments Agreement (AAA): The academic accommodations coordinator will prepare this to be signed by the student.
 It serves as a record of the documentation received and any approved academic adjustments for the time period listed.

-(b) Notification of Approved ADA Academic Adjustments (N4A): This corresponds to the information on the AAA (above).
-It is prepared by the Testing and Accommodations Coordinator and signed by the student to authorize allowable campus communication beyond the Testing and Accommodations Coordinator and CARS Agents of Support.
+b.
+Notification of Approved ADA Academic Adjustments (N4A): This corresponds to the information on the AAA (above).
+It is prepared by the academic accommodations coordinator and signed by the student to authorize allowable campus communication beyond the academic accommodations coordinator and designated support staff.
 The original is kept by the student who is responsible for copying each semester and delivering to his/her faculty.

 - Make copies of the N4A to deliver to your faculty (prior to the first week of classes each semester).
 It is recommended students contact their instructors early in the semester to review accommodation needs.

-- Time Considerations for Requesting Academic Adjustments: For a student’s initial request for ADA-based accommodations at Florida Memorial University, he/she is strongly encouraged to begin the process at least six weeks prior to the start of the next (or first) semester.
+Time Considerations for Requesting Academic Adjustments: For a student’s initial request for ADA-based accommodations at Florida Memorial University, he/she is strongly encouraged to begin the process at least six weeks prior to the start of the semester.
 This will allow time for an evaluation of the request and communication with campus partners, as applicable and authorized by the student.
-With each semester that follows, students are encouraged to check in with the CARS Testing and Accommodations Coordinator regularly with any updates, follow-ups, or needs.
+With each semester that follows, students are encouraged to check in with the academic accommodations coordinator regularly with any updates, follow-ups, or needs.
 For any change to the Academic Adjustment Agreement, students should allow for at least two weeks to process.
 While accommodations may be done anytime during or before the midterm of the semester, the timing of a student’s request for academic adjustments will affect the availability and/or delivery of services.